weirdev/lagern/BackupCore/Notes.md

-	when only one of backup or blob index is updated more generally any time they become out of sync "stamp" them with uuid so can detect out of sync? more...
+	when only one of backup or blob index is updated more generally any time they become out of sync "stamp" them with uuid so can detect out of sync?
+	Save "progress" so can pick up after large backup halted more...
 More flexible "list" command
 	Ranges of n-m backups ago